-The scope of the Northeast Plume optimized project, as documented in this ESD and the Remedial Action Work Plan for Optimization of the Northeast Plume Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE 2015b), is consistent with the general findings and recommendations in the documents referenced above and with the identified modifications by the FFA parties as contained in the 2015 MOA for Resolution of formal dispute.
+The scope of the Northeast Plume optimized project, as documented in this ESD and the Remedial Action Work Plan for Optimization of the Northeast Plume Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE 2013), (a revision to this document currently is under development) is consistent with the general findings and recommendations in the documents referenced above and with the identified modifications by the FFA parties as contained in the 2015 MOA for Resolution of formal dispute.
 Additional specific supporting information from these evaluations is contained in Section 3, Basis for the ESD.